janosch79/fl2k_am_multi_noGUI/README.md

 Info here-> https://osmocom.org/projects/osmo-fl2k/wiki and here-> https://ffmpeg.org/

 Operation:
-1.Open GnuRadio with the "am_xmit_multi_noGUI_fl2kUDP.grc"
+1. Open the GnuRadioCompanion with the "am_xmit_multi_noGUI_fl2kUDP.grc" and start execution.

 2. Start the "ffmpegURLStreams" script in an open terminal.

-3. Open another Terminal and connect the fl2k with the output url stream-> "fl2k_tcp -p 25000 -s 8192000"
+3. Open another terminal and connect the fl2k with the output url stream-> "fl2k_tcp -p 25000 -s 8192000"

 Connect any receiver to the red output channel of your fl2k.
 Please protect your device by using DC blocker and filter elements.